 Flow Films was commissioned by the regional consortium of wine producers to create a short film to highlight the landscape, the vineyards, chefs, and wine producers of this sometimes overlooked region in France.

-This film received the James Beard Foundation Award.
+This film received the James Beard Foundation Award in 2011.